 Take the number 23 bus or the 156 trolley bus (2.8PLN) from the city and get off at the Majdanek stop.

-The stone Monument to Struggle and Martyrdom is visible from afar including the bus stop, so, you won’t get lost.
+The stone Monument to Struggle and Martyrdom is visible from afar including from the bus stop, so you won’t get lost.

-As the oldest museum (1944) created on the grounds of the former Nazi Concentration Camp in Europe, it has been re-modelled several times since.
-However, the barracks, fences, bunker including the gas chamber, crematorium, and lookout posts are still original.
+As the oldest museum (1944) created on the grounds of the former Nazi Concentration Camp in Europe, Majdanek has been re-modelled several times since.
+The barracks, fences, bunker including the gas chamber, crematorium, and lookout posts are still original.

-On the day of our visit, loads of black crows were dispersed across the grounds, which made the museum grounds even more ominous.
-Particularly, as I hadn’t seen any black grows (just the usual Polish Pigeons) in Lublin until today.
+Loads of black crows are dispersed across the grounds, which makes the museum grounds even more ominous – especially, as I haven’t seen any black grows, just the usual Polish Pigeons in Lublin, until today.

 The museum is a testament to the martyrdom of the people murdered in this camp.

-Even after 70 years, this area still resonates the horrors it witnessed.
+Even after 70 years, this area still resonates with the horrors it witnessed.

-I still can’t believe that back then although the local population knew what was occurring at the Majdanek camp (locals could hear screams, guns shots, machine gun fire, and smell/see the crematorium smoke), few made an attempt to help these wretched souls from their heinous fate.
+I still can’t believe that back then although the local population knew what was occurring at the Majdanek camp – locals could hear screams, guns shots, machine gun fire, and smell/see the crematorium smoke – few attempted to help these wretched souls from their heinous fate.

-As you enter the Gas chamber, the chemical smell of Zyklon B still permeates the cold concrete walls and empty canisters are piled high in one room, which are not all the canisters by any means, but proves to cement what occurred here.
+As you enter the Gas chamber, the chemical smell of Zyklon B still permeates the cold concrete walls and empty canisters are piled high in one room – these are not all the canisters by any means but prove to cement what occurred.

-The Crematorium building houses 12 furnaces and although glassed off so visitors cannot touch anything, the smell is still pungent and evidence of ash still remains in the open furnaces.
+The Crematorium building houses 12 furnaces and although glassed off visitors cannot touch anything.
+The smell is still pungent.
+Evidence of ash still remains in the open furnaces.

-The 5km (round-trip) walk from the Visitor Centre is well-signed with enough information, history, original photos, and survivor’s testaments about each site along the way, to keep you busy for the day.
+The 5-kilometre (round-trip) walk from the Visitor Centre is well-signed with enough information, history, original photos, and survivor’s testaments about each site along the way to keep you busy for the whole day.

-We couldn’t have picked a better time to visit, as there were 2 tour buses with Israeli students accompanied by about 12 civilian-clothed security guards also visiting.
+We couldn’t have picked a better time to visit as there are 2 tour buses with Israeli students accompanied by 12 civilian-clothed security guards also visiting.

-The students flew large Israeli flags whilst walking with several students wrapping themselves up in flags, and sang at several sites.
-This made it difficult to really experience some of the barracks in quietness as the guards were on edge checking our movements constantly, and falling behind the groups to keep an eye on us; we were the only visitors.
+This makes it difficult to experience some of the barracks in quietness as the guards are on edge checking our movements constantly, and falling behind the groups to keep an eye on us – we are the only other visitors.

-If this wasn’t enough, one of their security guards approached us and asked several questions, such as, where we were from then requested we not take photos of the security guards or the group.
-I was pretty annoyed as he didn’t work for the museum nor did he have any right to question us; there were no signs anywhere stating photographs were prohibited.
+If this isn’t enough, one of the security guards approached us and asked several questions, such as, where are we from then requested us not to take photos of the security guards or the group.
+This annoys me as he doesn’t work for the museum nor does he have any right to question us – there are no signs anywhere stating photographs are prohibited.

-Perhaps if the groups had acted as typical tour groups then we would not have noticed anything unusual…why make yourself an obvious target?
+Perhaps if the groups act as typical tour groups then we wouldn’t have noticed anything unusual.
+Why make yourself an obvious target?